AdobeDocs/internal-test.en/help/test-guide/authoring-guide/syntax-style-guide.md

 Videos won't natively render in Markdown.
 To display a video inline, use the component indicator `[!VIDEO]` and then the url.

-Use URLs for uploaded videos.
-We do not support direct links to video files.
-For details on uploading videos, see [Uploading Videos to Adobe TV.](video.md#adobetv)

 **Syntax**

 ```